Dome-DETR: DETR with Density-Oriented Feature-Query Manipulation for Efficient Tiny Object Detection: Method

 \subsection{Progressive Adaptive Query Initialization}

-Existing DETR variants commonly employ a fixed number of queries (e.g., 300), selected based on token scores across the image.
-However, this static allocation fails to adapt to varying object densities, leading to inefficient computation in sparse regions and insufficient queries in dense areas.
-Previous works have attempted to address this issue by introducing categorized query numbers \cite{huang2024dq} or dense queries \cite{zhang2023dense}, yet they fail to dynamically adjust to object distributions, necessitating additional hyperparameter tuning and increasing adaptation complexity across datasets.
+Existing DETR variants typically use a fixed number of queries (e.g., 300), selected based on token scores.
+However, this static allocation fails to adapt to varying object densities, leading to inefficiency in sparse scenes and insufficient queries in dense ones.
+Prior works have attempted solutions via categorized query counts \cite{huang2024dq} or dense queries \cite{zhang2023dense}, but these lack adaptability to object distribution and require extra hyperparameter tuning, increasing complexity across datasets.

-We propose \textbf{Progressive Adaptive Query Initialization (PAQI)}, a method that dynamically adjusts query density based on scene complexity while eliminating manual threshold tuning.
-Our approach builds on the observation that Top-K queries from the encoder output tend to be redundant in sparse regions while insufficient in dense areas.
-Additionally, many queries are initialized in background regions with no objects, contributing no benefit to detection.
-To address these inefficiencies, PAQI employs a progressive query initialization strategy that prioritizes high-response regions in the density map while filtering out low-response areas.
-This strategy eliminates dataset-specific hyperparameter tuning and enables adaptive query generation that aligns with the actual scene distribution.
+We propose \textbf{Progressive Adaptive Query Initialization (PAQI)}, which dynamically adjusts query density based on scene complexity without manual threshold tuning.
+Our method is based on the observation that Top-K encoder queries are often redundant in sparse regions and inadequate in dense ones.
+Many are also initialized in background regions, offering no benefit.
+To address this, PAQI progressively initializes queries by focusing on high-response regions in the density map while filtering out low-response areas.
+This eliminates dataset-specific tuning and enables adaptive, scene-aligned query generation.

-\textbf{Candidate Query Selection via Classification Scores.} As detailed in Algorithm \ref{algo:1}, PAQI first generates a set of anchors based on the spatial distribution of the image.
-The encoded feature memory is processed through a classification head to obtain objectness scores, indicating the likelihood of each anchor containing an object.
-To balance redundancy reduction and adequate coverage in dense regions, we select the Top-$K_M$ features based on these scores as candidate queries.
+\textbf{Candidate Query Selection via Classification Scores.} As shown in Algorithm \ref{algo:1}, PAQI first generates anchors based on the image’s spatial distribution.
+The encoded feature memory is passed through a classification head to obtain objectness scores, reflecting the likelihood of each anchor containing an object.
+To balance redundancy and coverage in dense areas, the Top-$K_M$ features by score are selected as candidate queries.

-\textbf{Query Splitting and Density-Aware Sampling.} To enhance robustness across varying object densities, the selected queries are divided into two subsets: (1) a core set of the first $K_N$ queries, serving as a strong detection baseline, and (2) a flexible set containing the remaining $K_M - K_N$ queries for further refinement.
-We apply density-aware filtering using a high-response mask from DeFE, discarding low-response queries.
-This ensures that sparse regions are not oversampled while dense regions receive an appropriate query allocation.
+\textbf{Query Splitting and Density-Aware Sampling.} To improve robustness under varying densities, the selected queries are split into: (1) a core set of the first $K_N$ queries as a strong baseline, and (2) a flexible set of the remaining $K_M - K_N$ for refinement.
+Density-aware filtering is applied using a high-response mask from DeFE, discarding low-response queries to avoid oversampling sparse regions while ensuring dense areas receive sufficient attention.